orbanjan/CarND-Behavioral-Cloning-P3/writeup_report.md

 ![alt text][image8]

 #### 3. Creation of the Training Set & Training Process

 To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:

-![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to drive center laning.

-![alt text][image3]
-![alt text][image4]
-![alt text][image5]

 Then I repeated this process on track two in order to get more data points.
+Also drive at spot were carwas going out of track slowly to collect more images.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:
+To augment the data set, I also flipped images and angles thinking that this would help drivinbg center lane.

-![alt text][image6]
-![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I had 38,568 number of data points.
+I then preprocessed this data by cropping out unnessery upper and lower part.
+I did not resize the images, that could help further increasing the speed of learning.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was 10 as evidenced by not decreasing the loss either of trainig and validation.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.